-Simple to make, healthy, and aways a crowd pleaser, these Tuscan beans are packed with flavor from Pecorino Romano cheese, rosemary, thyme, and sage.–Michael Romano
+Simple to make, healthy, and always a crowd pleaser, these Tuscan beans are packed with flavor from pecorino Romano cheese, rosemary, thyme, and sage.–David Leite

 - 1 stalk celery

-- 1 medium carrot, peeled and split lengthwise
+- 1 medium carrot peeled and halved lengthwise

 - 1 bay leaf